 Understanding the Basics

 Investing is a means of putting income aside for the foreseeable future, preferably in a vehicle that will increase in value over time, such as bonds, stocks, or mutual funds.
-Conversely, debt is money that you have already spent and for which interest is being charged by a lender.
+You have already spent the money, and the lender charges interest.
 If you don’t pay it back, that debt will keep growing, and interest will keep accruing and adding to your sum.
 You can utilize any extra money you have for debt repayment and investments.
 If you can make more money from your investments than you are paying in interest on your obligations, then investing makes sense.
 Almost every investment will yield a lower return on investment than paying off high-interest debt.
 Begin with the bills that have the highest rates of interest and work your way down if you choose to pay off debt.

 Debt Repayment Strategies and Consolidation